How Sleep Affects Our Metabolism

 Here’s a few tips to get a better night’s sleep:

--Keep your room cool and dark (this can INSTANTLY help improve sleep).
+-Keep your room cool and dark.
 Studies show the ideal temperature for the bedroom at night is around 68 degrees Fahrenheit.
+If you have windows in the bedroom, consider black out curtains.

 -No screen time at least 30 minutes before bed.
 The blue light emitting from your phone and TV has been shown to decrease sleep duration and quality.